briannadon/bsa-gprime/README.md

 ## References

-Magwene PM, Willis JH, Kelly JK (2011) The Statistics of Bulk Segregant Analysis Using Next Generation Sequencing. *PLOS Computational Biology* 7(11): e1002255. https://doi.org/10.1371/journal.pcbi.1002255

-## Citation

-If you use this tool in your research, please cite the original G-statistic paper:
 ```
 Magwene PM, Willis JH, Kelly JK (2011) The Statistics of Bulk Segregant Analysis
 Using Next Generation Sequencing.
 PLOS Computational Biology 7(11): e1002255.
 ```
 ## Support

 For issues or questions, please open an issue on the GitHub repository.